Steve's Gastronomic Home Page

 (405) 524-3988

 Golden Phoenix (or Kim Phung in Vietnamese) is probably the premier Chinese barbecue restaurant in Oklahoma City.
-Formerly known as First Chinese B-B-Q, part of a chain out of Dallas, Golden Phoenix seems to have changed little except the name.
+Formerly known as First Chinese B-B-Q, part of a chain out of Dallas, Golden Phoenix serves much the same kind of food (although I assume with a change of owners).
 One of the most notable features of the restaurant is the array of hanging barbecued ducks, chickens, and other animals in a display case seen upon entering the front door.

 Hanging ducks at Golden Phoenix